greeble-dev/bevy_mod_skinned_aabb/README.md

 ## Limitations

-- Enabling skinned AABBs increases the CPU cost of skinned meshes by roughly 4%.
+- Enabling skinned AABBs increases the main thread CPU cost of skinned meshes by roughly 4%.
 	- Raw notes in [notes/Performance.md](notes/Performance.md).
 - The skinned AABBs do **not** account for blend shapes and vertex shader deformations.
 	- These meshes may still have visibility issues.